Shead scores 21 points, Houston knocks out 1-seed Arizona

 - Oops!Something went wrong.Please try again later.

-No. 5 seed Houston plays second-seeded Villanova in the South Region final on Saturday in San Antonio, which is about 200 miles from the UH campus.
+The No. 5 seed Cougars (32-5) play second-seeded Villanova in the South Region final on Saturday in San Antonio, about 200 miles from the Houston campus.

-Terry had 17 points for the Wildcats (33-4), while Pac-12 player of the year Bennedict Mathurin had 15 and Christian Koloko 10,
+Terry had 17 points for Arizona (33-4), while Pac-12 player of the year Bennedict Mathurin had 15 and Christian Koloko 10.

+“It was a tough game.
+There’s a lot of things we could have done better to win the game,” Mathurin said.
+“I don’t have a lot to say.”

 The American Athletic Conference champion Cougars became the second former Southwest Conference team to knock a No. 1 seed out of this NCAA Tournament in a matter of hours.
 Top overall seed Gonzaga lost 74-68 to Arkansas, which went to the SEC in 1991, five years before the SWC’s final season.

 Houston lost four starters from last season and then lost Marcus Sasser, the lone returner and leading scorer who broke his left foot before Christmas.
-Sophomore guard Tramon Mark also had a season-ending shoulder injury.
+Sophomore guard Tramon Mark had a season-ending shoulder injury before that.

 Arizona had one of the least-experienced teams in Division I this season; according to KenPom.com, the Wildcats average 0.63 years of experienced, ranked 355th out of 358 teams.
 But they won 33 games, and two of their losses were on the road during the regular season against top-20 teams.